open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch06_ID_authentication_protocol.md

 1. Multiple CSSs hold Capsules, which all need to be downloaded by Client.
 2. Client needs to authenticate to multiple CSSs, in order to download all Capsules.
 3. Client should only need to create one signature with its authentication means (Mobile-ID, Smart-ID) for authentication.
-4. CSS must not be able to replay the authentication ticket to another CSS.
+4. CSS must not be able to replay the authentication token to another CSS.

 ## Non-suitable alternatives